 To make his job even harder, producers told the cast Sloth’s mask couldn’t get wet.
-The kids — Mikey (Astin), Brand (Brolin), Chunk (Cohen), Mouth (Feldman), Richard “Data” Wang (Jonathan Ke Huy Quan), Andy (Kerri Green) and Stef (Martha Plimpton) — ended up splashing water on him on accident, which put a halt to filming for a day.
+The kids — Mikey (Astin), Brand (Brolin), Chunk (Cohen), Mouth (Feldman), Richard “Data” Wang (Jonathan Ke Huy Quan), Andy (Kerri Green) and Stef (Martha Plimpton) — ended up splashing water on him on accident by One Eyed Willy’s pirate ship, which put a halt to filming for a day.

 Throughout the movie, Matuszak dons a Raiders shirt in one scene and Superman t-shirt under a pair of suspenders while a pirate hat covered his head.
 The timeless outfit has become a staple for Halloween costumes in the years after.